-I have the honor to submit herewith a copy of a report of the 13th instant from the Commissioner of Indian Affairs, presenting, with accompanying papers, a draught of proposed legislation for securing to the Cherokee freedmen and others, citizens of the Cherokee Nation by adoption and incorporation, a sum equal to their proportion of the \$300,000 appropriated by the act of March 3, 1883 (22 Stat., 624), which provides as follows:

-"That the sum of \$300,000 is hereby appropriated, to be paid into the treasury of the Cherokee Nation, out of the funds due under appraisement for Cherokee lands west of the Arkansas River, which sum shall be expended as the acts of the Cherokee legislature direct, this amount to be immediately available."
+I have the honor to submit herewith a copy of a report of 13th instant from the Commissioner of Indian Affairs, presenting, with accompanying papers, a draft of proposed legislation for securing to the Cherokee freedmen and others, citizens of the Cherokee Nation by adoption and incorporation, a sum equal to their proportion of the \$300,000 appropriated by the act of March 3, 1883 (22 Stat., 624), which provides as follows: "That the sum of \$300,000 is hereby appropriated, to be paid into the treasury of the the Arkansas River, which sum shall be expended as the acts of the Cherokee legislature direct, this amount to be immediately available."

-For the distribution of this sum the Cherokee legislature passed an act May 19, 1883, restricting its payment to "the citizens of the Cherokee Nation by Cherokee blood."
+For the distribution of this sum the Cherokee legislature passed an act May 19, 1883, restricting its paymen' "the citizens of the Cherokee Nation by Cherokee blood."

-There appears to be no conflict between the act of the Cherokee legislature made and provided for the distribution of this fund and the act above cited making the appropriation.
+There appears to be no conflice between the act of the Cherokee legislature made and provided for the distribution of this fund and the act above cited making the appropriation.
 But when it is examined in the light of the provisions of the treaties and agreements relating thereto-full mention of which will be found in the report of the Commissioner-the claim of the complainants is, in my opinion, well founded in right and justice.